wummel/vagrant-virtualbox-debian-base/README.md

 ## Configuration

- 1. set the password or MD5 hash of the deploy user in preseed.cfg
+Set the password hash of the `deploy` user in preseed.cfg.

- 2. optional: adjust locale of timezone values in preseed.cfg
+    $ python3 -c 'import crypt; print(crypt.crypt("mypassword", crypt.mksalt(crypt.METHOD_SHA512)))'

+Copy-paste the printed crypt(3) hash into preseed.cfg at the following line:

+      d-i passwd/user-password-crypted password [crypt(3) hash]

+Optional: see Environment Variables below for more configuration

 ## Usage on OSX